Input-level Inductive Biases for 3D Reconstruction: Discussion

 \section{Discussion}

-The 3D nature of space is a key aspect of our reality, so it should be helpful to pre-program priors about it into our visual models, in order to accelerate their learning (inductive biases).
-Most models for 3D reconstruction currently incorporate such prior knowledge by tailoring the architectures.
+The 3D nature of space is a key aspect of our reality and should be incorporated as priors into our visual models.
+Most models for 3D reconstruction currently incorporate 3D priors by tailoring the architectures.
 In this paper we investigated an alternative inspired by advances in modeling with Transformers: we featurize these priors and feed them as inputs to the model.
 We show that this incurs no sacrifice in performance and in fact we obtain results that are competitive with leading models on several datasets.
-Our exploration in the space of geometry parameterization is non-exhaustive, more indicative priors may be mathematically derived to simplify the 3D reasoning for the network as well as to support efficient processing longer image sequences.
+Our exploration in the space of geometry parameterization is non-exhaustive, more indicative priors may be derived to simplify the 3D reasoning.

-Having geometric priors as inputs also opens up new possibilities: given a pre-trained frozen model and ground truth depth, one can finetune the geometrical inputs in case they are unknown, for example for camera calibration or epipolar geometry estimation.
-Input-level inductive biases may also make it possible in the future to incorporate geometry into multimodal models, for example, those that jointly process sound, touch or text.
-In this more general setting, the type of architecture engineering that is appropriate for vision would no longer apply, whereas input-level biases still could.
+Having geometric priors as inputs also opens up new possibilities: given a pre-trained frozen model and ground truth depth, one can finetune the geometrical inputs in case they are unknown, \eg for camera calibration or epipolar geometry estimation.
+Input-level inductive biases may also enable us to incorporate geometry into multimodal models, \eg, those that jointly process sound, touch or text.
+In such a setting, the type of architecture engineering that is appropriate for vision would no longer apply, whereas input-level biases still could.